terry-b-cho/terry-b-cho.github.io/README.md

 - Fully responsive: Looks and feels amazing on iPhone, iPad, Android, and desktop.
 - Mobile-specific tweaks for perfect spacing, touch targets, and scroll cues.
+- Responsive Navigation: Always-accessible, mobile-optimized navbar with a home-logo button.

 ---